How to Sell a Landscaping Business With Maintenance Contracts (2025 Guide)

 • Premium multiples (6x+) for companies with strong maintenance contracts, modern equipment, and established market presence

 Landscaping companies with $500K+ in EBITDA and strong financials tend to attract the most buyer interest.
-If you're generating over $1M in EBITDA with a solid customer base and well-maintained equipment, you're in an excellent position to attract multiple offers.
+If you're generating over $1M in EBITDA with a solid customer base, professional management, and well‑maintained equipment, you're in an excellent position to attract multiple offers.

 *These multiples typically apply to companies with at least $500,000 in EBITDA.
 Smaller operations may see lower multiples but can still find attractive exit opportunities.